Watering and mowing alone will not make a healthy lawn. It must be fertilized.

-Watering and mowing alone will not make a healthy lawn.
-It must be fertilized.
-We have included a starter fertilizer in the mixture applied, but it is only sufficient to supply enough nutrients for about 30 to 45 days.
+We include a starter fertilizer in our hydroseeding mixture applied, but it is only sufficient to supply enough nutrients for about 30 to 45 days.
 It is important for the development of a healthy lawn that a fertilization program be started at this time.

 Nitrogen is by far the element needed most by your lawn.
 It promotes root and blade growth and is responsible for the healthy green color of the grass.
 Without enough nitrogen your lawn will grow slowly and become yellowish.
 With too much, a lawn will grow too rapidly causing thatch build-up that can lead to disease problems.
 Nitrogen is also the element used up the quickest.